cmashamolcm/learn_react/react-basics/react_ctnd.md

          * Only difference is, if we have multiple reducer slices, `to get state data of one slice, we have to call state.reducerKey.var`. reducerKey here is the key in map of reducer in configureStore.
 Ie; something like `state.key1.variable`
+         * How to trigger deispatch actions?
+           `dispatch(slice1.action1())` if there is no data to update from outside When we have to pass some value to the dispatcher as part of action, we can pass that as param.
+            `dispatch(slice1.action1(payload data));// In reducers, it will be available from 'action' parameter if any of each reducer function and use it as action.payload there.`